 Overview of Illustrator Free Transform Tool

-Free Transform tool is a useful and effective tool that can be used to rotate, resize, mirror, and bend an artwork.
-Furthermore, there are options to add distort and perspective effects as well.
+The Free Transform tool is a useful and effective tool that can be used to rotate, resize, mirror, and bend an artwork.
+Furthermore, there are options to add distortion and perspective effects as well.
 After selecting the free transform tool, a new widget appears.
 It contains buttons for various options.
 The users can also control the tool using the keyboard keys.
 It is always better to use the smart guides along with the free transform tool to have alignment control.
 The new update in Illustrator supports touch support.
 Therefore, you can work these tools using a touchscreen device.
 Go through this article and learn to use the free transform tool in your project.

 Steps to Use Illustrator Free Transform Tool